eriksjolund/podman-socket-activation/README.md

 * Socket activation of the API service
 * Socket activation of containers

-Before looking into this new feature, let us take a look at another form of socket activation in Podman.

 ### Socket activation of the API service

 Podman has supported socket activation of its API service for a long time.
 Here the architecture is simpler